-Find out how the right lawn feed can make the difference between a beautiful lawn and a mediocre one.
+From the UK’s leading online lawn feed store, find out how the right lawn feed can make the difference between a beautiful lawn and a mediocre one.

-In my experience, Britain’s lawns are managed by three types of people
+In my experience, Britain’s lawns are managed by three types of people:

 - Lawn Lovers.
 These people have immaculately manicured lawns.
 They feed them regularly, eradicate weeds almost before they appear, aerate, scarify and reap the rewards for their hard work.

 - Lawn Friends.
 They want to have a great lawn but don’t spend enough time in the garden to quite achieve perfection.
 Their lawns are mown regularly, fed occasionally and enjoyed for what they are